jlyonsmith/shovel/README.md

 Octopus has the following features:

+- Bootstraps itself on a remote system, installing Node.js and Octopus as needed
 - Able to set script wide variables
 - Can safely use Javascripts templated string functionality in scripts
 - Cross platform (macOS, Linux, Windows) by leveraging Node's inherent cross platform capabilities